 Install the Azure building blocks npm package.

 From a command prompt, bash prompt, or PowerShell prompt, enter the following command to log into your Azure account.

 - Create an SSH key pair.
 For more information, see How to create and use an SSH public and private key pair for Linux VMs in Azure.

 Deploy the solution using azbb

 Navigate to the

-single-vm-v2.jsonfile and enter a username and SSH public key between the quotes, as shown below, then save the file.
+single-vm-v2.jsonfile and enter a username and your SSH public key between the quotes, then save the file.

 azbbto deploy the sample VM as shown below.